8an3/OCRMNavigator/README.md

    2. Rename existing categories
    3. Reorder categories (move up/down)
    4. Delete categories when no longer needed
    5. Sub folders for even more organization
+   6. Right and click type movement
+   7. For smaller movements, move up or down one
 3. URLs
    1. Instead of opening a browser and rummaging through your bookmarks, its your in your nav panel.
 4. VSCode Commands
    1. No limits on how many you can have, you can create as many directories / sub-directories of commands you need or ever want.
    2. Just a click away.
    3. Command refernce sheet for those who need it.
 Didn't add commands as a default, since theres like 150-200 or even more maybe.
    4. You can search, or view by category.